 - 1 tsp lemon zest

 - Adjust oven rack to middle position and heat oven to 425 degrees.

 - Combine flour, baking powder, sugar and salt in large bowl or in the bowl of a food processor fitted with a dough blade.
 Whisk together or pulse.

-- Brush dough with cream, lay thinly sliced peaches, slightly overlapping, on half of dough.
+- Brush dough with cream, lay thinly sliced peaches, slightly overlapping, on half of the dough.
 Drizzle with honey and sprinkle with lemon zest.
-Fold dough in halve over the peaches.
+Fold dough in half over the peaches.
 Trim the edges of the dough.
 Cut into 6 squares and cut the squares in half to make triangles.

 - Place triangles on parchment lined baking sheet, brush with heavy cream and bake until scone tops are light brown, 12 to 15 minutes.
 Cool on wire rack for at least 10 minutes.
 Serve warm or at room temperature.